-With many little changes it is very easy to feel worried about what school will feel like, and whether there is too much to remember.
+With many pieces of information, it is very easy to feel worried about what school will feel like, and whether there is too much to remember.
 Try not to worry; everyone will feel the same - even your teachers!
+It is continues over...

-It is really important to tell other people if you are worrying about something.
+really important to tell other people if you are worrying about something.
 Your parent will want to know if you are feeling uncertain or anxious, and they may be the best person to help you feel more confident.